Pure Krav Maga Curriculum consists of selected techniques and drills that altogether give its students intensive training to master self defense.

 In addition I've noticed that while both Eli and Imrich had a solid direction in following Imrich’s principles, Eli noticed that Imrich was doing some things out of past habits, and I've noticed that Eli did the same.

-The reversion to the Dojo experience caused them to act as Dojo Masters at times, which they wasted a valuable time in an easy pace to philosophize on partial techniques and principles and amaze their students but not always ensure their students advance intensively.
+The reversion to the Dojo experience caused them to act as Dojo Masters at times, which made them waste valuable time in an easy pace to philosophize on partial techniques and principles and amaze their students but not always ensure their students advance intensively.

 It appears like they had always saved something for years to come, and when the years came Imrich was losing his judgment and Eli was worried about some of his own students wanted to get advanced but did not really attend his seminars that were designed to bring them to a higher level.
 Instead they went behind his back and tried to persuade Immi that they need promotion.